stu-xsy/TSCNet/README.md

-# VSCNet
+# TSCNet

 ## Overview

-This project includes source codes and examples of VSCNet.
+This project includes source codes and examples of TSCNet.

 ## Environment